 Extremadura

 Oh, the oft-neglected Extremadura region (by tourists, at any rate) is one of our favorites, largely due to the local cuisine.
-This remote region’s two provinces of Cáceres and Badajoz border Portugal.
-The produce benefits from the river valleys (Tagus and Guadiana), mountain ranges, and rolling hills of oak groves.
+This remote region's two provinces, Cáceres and Badajoz, border Portugal, and the landscape shapes everything on the table: river valleys, mountain ranges, and rolling hills of oak groves feed an extraordinary larder.

 What’s produced here?
 Pretty much all the essential ingredients of Spanish cuisine: paprika, rice, tomatoes, and (drum roll) acorns perfect for pig consumption.
 That’s why this jamón bellota, above all other Spanish jamón, has its stellar taste and reputation.
 Please, just eat this top-of-the-line jamón like candy: thinly sliced, nothing added.